Jorge González Camarena: Artistry

 However, González Camarena began to conform to more of the movement's social and political themes starting in 1949, when he painted the work La vida y la industria for the Cervecería Modelo brewery in Mexico City.
 Here did incorporate elements common to Mexican muralism by representing the preparation of beer in a Mesoamerican scene.
-In the interpretation of Mexican history, Gonzalez Camarena believed that neither the country's indigenous or Spanish cultural background should be denigrated in favor of the other.
+In the interpretation of Mexican history, González Camarena believed that neither the country's indigenous or Spanish cultural background should be denigrated in favor of the other.
 He also believed that the Mexican Revolution should be honored by working towards social justice.
 In the work Cristo en la Cruz, the face of Christ has indigenous characteristics.
 He gave his depictions of Mesoamerican deities mythological qualities similar to the treatment of ancient Greek gods.
 The Monterrey Institute mural represents the triumph of civilization and culture over the forces of stagnation, apathy and darkness, with the first represented by Quetzalcoatl and the latter by Tezcatlipoca.

 He also created portraits and self-portraits.
 Notable examples of these include those of his sister Susana, Francisco Díaz de León, Rosa Luz Alegría and Guillermo Soberón.
 In his self-portraits, his eyeglasses generally dominate the composition.

-Black and white fresco with the Virgin, Monastery of Michael the Archangel in Uechocingo.
+Black and white fresco with the Virgin, Monastery of Michael the Archangel in Huejotzingo, Puebla.

-Mural depicting the announcement of the Virgin Mary's pregnancy in the pilgrims' portal of the San Miguel Arcangel monastery in Huejotzingo, Puebla, Mexico.
+Mural depicting the announcement of the Virgin Mary's pregnancy in the pilgrims' portal of the San Miguel Arcangel monastery in Huejotzingo, Puebla.

-Depiction of the first 12 Franciscan monks in Mexico in the Sala de Profundis of the San Miguel Arcangel monastery in Huejotzingo, Puebla, Mexico.
+Depiction of the first 12 Franciscan monks in Mexico in the Sala de Profundis of the San Miguel Arcangel monastery in Huejotzingo, Puebla.

-Mural work depicting four saints: two unknown male saints, along with Claire and Helen, C in the Sala de Profundis of the cloister of the San Miguel Arcangel monastery in Huejotzingo, Puebla, Mexico.
+Mural work depicting four saints: two unknown male saints, along with Claire and Helen, C in the Sala de Profundis of the cloister of the San Miguel Arcangel monastery in Huejotzingo, Puebla.